carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 2. ✅after release
 3. making code nicer (fml)

-    4. less code in faq file
+    4. 🔃less code in faq file

         4. in faq we only say what drawables and updates will there be, their definitions shall lie elsewhere
-        5. variables moved to the Model of the MVU architecture
+        5. ✅variables moved to the Model of the MVU architecture

     5. minimize the usage of OOP
         6. rather use functional programming